Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Whitelist applications from the policy – Publisher Info or AppLocker XML

-Whitelisting of applications in WIP basically allows the application to work with requested content (local data or network resource) that is being protected by the enforced WIP policy.
+Whitelisting applications in WIP allows the application to work with requested content (local data or network resource) protected by the enforced WIP policy.

-This mostly comes down to LOB and Unenlightened applications which get blocked or give errors when WIP is enforced on an endpoint and the application is not listed in either the Protected or Exempt app list of the policy.
+This mostly concerns LOB and Unenlightened applications, which get blocked or give errors when WIP is enforced on an endpoint and the application is not listed in either the Protected or Exempt app list of the policy.

 Again as I mentioned earlier, the decision to whitelist an app – add it to either the Protected or Exempt app list of the policy entirely depends on the fact how the application is intended for use.
 If the app usage is restricted to work purposes only, you can add it to the Protected app list, protection will be enforced on all app data.
 However, if the app usage is for both personal and workspace, you need to add it to the Exempt app list so as to avoid enforcing protection on personal files.